Guide

 pairplot(

-PairPlots.Series(source) => (::PairPlots.VizType...),
+PairPlots.Series(data) => (::PairPlots.VizType...),

 )

-a tuple of "vizualiation layers".
-As we'll see later on, you can pass keyword arguments with a series, or a specific vizualization layer to customize their behaviour and appearance.
 If you don't need to adjust any parameters for a whole series, you can just pass in a data source and PairPlots will wrap it for you:

 pairplot(

-source => (::PairPlots.VizType...),
+data => (::PairPlots.VizType...),

 )

-Let's see how this works by iteratively building up the default vizualiation.
-First, create a basic histogram plot:
+Let's see how this works by iteratively building up the default visualization.

 pairplot(